GamesCreed

 The engine became popular relatively early on due to its versatility, extensive toolkit, and impressive graphics—particularly at the time.
 Although these features already attracted developers, the creation of the Unreal game series truly pushed the engine and its capabilities into the limelight.

 Over time, the engine has undergone countless changes with each new version release.
-These changes have ensured the engine remains one of the industry’s forerunners and added new features like advanced AI rendering and physics that make games more realistic and immersive.
+These changes have ensured the engine remains one of the industry’s forerunners and have added new features, such as advanced AI rendering and physics, that make games more realistic and immersive.

-In addition to the Unreal series, the engine has been used to create games like the Gears of War series, the Bioshock series, Batman: Arkham, and the world-famous battle royale game Fortnite.
+In addition to the Unreal series, the engine has been used to create games such as the Gears of War and Bioshock series, Batman: Arkham, and the world-famous battle royale game Fortnite.
 Each of these has helped the engine gain immense popularity among gamers and developers.

 Night in the Woods, Unity Engine, Gaming Engines